How to buy a house in Brisbane for First Home Buyers [2020 Step By Step Guide]

 Step 1: Complete the online questionnaire

-At Blackk, we have our clients complete an easy to use online questionnaire which takes between 10-60 minutes, depending on how complex your financial situation is.
+At Blackk, we have our clients complete an intuitive online fact find which takes between between 10 to 40 minutes, depending on how complex your financial situation is.

 The online questionnaire asks for your: